-We desire to learn a hierarchy of topics of interests from web pages visited by a user to provide a context for personalization.
-The approach we take to generate the hierarchy is similar to clustering pages, but pages may belong to multiple clusters.
-To allow overlapping clusters of pages, instead of clustering pages directly, we cluster the words in pages and pages can be associated with clusters subsequently.
+We desire to cluster web pages to provide contexts for predicting user interest.
+To allow overlapping clusters of pages, instead of clustering pages directly, we cluster the words in pages and pages are assigned to clusters subsequently.
 That is, instead of directly clustering the original objects (web pages), we first cluster the features (words) of the objects and then the objects are assigned to the clusters based on the features in each cluster.
 During clustering, the similarity/distance between features are based on their relationship with the objects.
 Consequently, objects are clustered based on possessing similar related features and each object may belong to multiple clusters.
 Since the more challenging step is the initial hierarchical clustering of the features, our primary focus for this paper is on devising and evaluating algorithms for this step.

 Our divisive hierarchical clustering (DHC) algorithm recursively partitions the words into smaller clusters, which represent more related words.
 We assume words occurring close to each other (within a window size) are related to each other.
 We investigated a few similarity functions that measure how close two words are related.
 We also investigated techniques that dynamically locate a threshold that decides whether two words are strongly related or not.
 If two words are determined to be strongly related, they will be in the same cluster; otherwise, they will be in different clusters.
-In the following subsections, we detail our similarity functions, threshold-finding algorithm, techniques, choice of window size, and minimum cluster size for leaves.
+In the following subsections, we detail our algorithm, similarity functions, threshold-finding techniques, choice of window size, and minimum cluster size for leaves.